79 Sights in Wuppertal, Germany (with Map and Images)

 Reformierte Kirche

-The reformed church of Ronsdorf is the church of the Protestant-Reformed community in Wuppertal-Ronsdorf in the Wuppertal church district of the Evangelical Church in the Rhineland.
+The Reformed Church of Ronsdorf is the place of worship of the Protestant Reformed congregation in Wuppertal-Ronsdorf in the church district of Wuppertal of the Evangelical Church in the Rhineland.
 It is the only church in the Ronsdorf district that was not destroyed in the Second World War.

 Wikipedia: Reformierte Kirche Ronsdorf (DE), Website